OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

  - Octopus
 ---

 Microservices have emerged as a popular development practice for teams looking to release complex systems quickly and reliably.
 Kubernetes provides a natural platform for microservices as it handles much of the orchestration requirements imposed by deploying many instances of many individual microservices.
-On top we have service mesh technologies which lift common networking concerns from the application layer into the infrastructure, making it easy to route, secure, log and test network traffic.
+On top we have service mesh technologies which lift common networking concerns from the application layer into the infrastructure layer, making it easy to route, secure, log and test network traffic.

 Combining these development practices with Kubernetes to create a Continuous integration and delivery (CI/CD) pipeline does require some work however, as a robust CI/CD pipeline must address a number of concerns such as: